RobTillaart/AS5600/README.md

 - **float getAngularSpeed(uint8_t mode = AS5600_MODE_DEGREES, bool update = true)**
 is a function that returns
-an approximation of the angular speed in rotations per second.
+an approximation of the angular speed in the defined units.
+See table below.

 If update is false, the function will use the last read value of **readAngle()**.
 This is also used by **getCumulativePosition()** and when used both these